leehongc/to_do_list_v1/README.md

 # To Do List V1

-This is to do list is a project created from The App Brewery's Fullstack Web Development Course.
+This to do list project is created as part of The App Brewery's Fullstack Web Development Course.